hyogrin/aoai-voice-chat-sample/README.md

 ## Additional Features

-* **Transcription History UI**: The application provides a transcription history interface, displaying the conversation history between the user and the voice models.
+* **Transcription History UI**: Provides a transcription history interface that was not included in the original repository.
+This feature allows you to review the conversation history between the user and the voice models.

-* **Voice Agent Integration**: It integrates with the Azure Voice Agent service to create a voice agent capable of responding to user queries in real-time with human-like speech.
+Note: The JSON key values differ between Realtime and Voice Agent; please check this when integrating.

+* **Voice Agent Integration**: When integrating with Azure Voice Agent, please be aware that the endpoint URL and the format of voice messages sent through the WebSocket session differ from the Realtime model.
+Make sure to verify this in the code.

 * **Synthetic data based RAG (Retrieval Augmented Generation)**: The app leverages Azure AI Search to answer questions from a synthetic knowledge base.
 Retrieved documents are sent to the GPT-4o Realtime API or Voice Agent for response generation.

-* **Instruction example for domain specific pronunciation**: The app includes examples demonstrating how to use the instruction feature of the GPT-4o Realtime API to fine-tune the pronunciation of specific words or phrases.
+* **Instruction example for domain specific pronunciation**: Includes examples demonstrating how to use prompt instructions in the GPT-4o Realtime API to fine-tune the pronunciation of specific words or phrases.

-* **VAD(Voice Activity Detection) configuration example**: This app includes examples for configuring VAD settings for the GPT-4o Realtime API, allowing control over when the voice agent starts and stops speaking, as well as how to handle silence in the audio stream.
-VAD configuration for Voice Agent will be available in the next release.
+* **VAD(Voice Activity Detection) configuration example**: This application provides examples for configuring VAD settings with the GPT-4o Realtime API, allowing you to control when the voice agent starts and stops speaking, as well as how to handle silence in the audio stream.
+Generally, server_vad offers faster response times and lower latency, making it ideal for most real-time voice applications.
+On the other hand, if natural conversational flow is crucial, semantic_vad provides more accurate detection of when a speaker has finished talking.
+However, it may result in slower response times.
+It's recommended to experiment with both options to determine the optimal setting based on your use case.
+For Voice Agent, VAD settings are configured differently from the Realtime model.
+I will provide additional guidance once the basic Voice Agent configuration is completed.

 ### Architecture Diagram